 Decoding Gender-Responsive Standards with Michelle Parkouda, Manager, Research, Standards Council of Canada

-We speak to Michelle Parkouda, the author of a recent report 'When One Size Does Not Protect All Understanding Why Gender Matters for Standardization'.
-Michelle is the Manager Research at the Standards Council of Canada, responsible for leading research to demonstrate the economic and social...
+Michelle Parkouda is the manager of research at the Standards Council of Canada, responsible for leading research to demonstrate the economic and social value of standardization.